drkennetz/concurrency/pythonConcurrency/README.md

 ## Count numbers between a given range in each row - parallel example problem
 The first problem is: Given a 2D matrix, count how many numbers are present between a given range in each row.
-We will explore this in `matrix.py`
+We will explore this in `matrix.py`.

+If you look at matrix.py, you see there is a serial implementation and a parallel implementation.